guplem/robo-base/README.md

 1. Fork this repository or use it as a template for your own project.

-2. Clone your repository and navigate to its directory.
+2. Clone your repository to your computer and navigate to its directory.

 3. Create a new project using the RoboJS CLI.
 Replace `<projectName>` with your desired project name:
    ```bash
    npx create-robo <projectName> && mv <projectName>/* . && rmdir <projectName>
    ```
-   > You may see a few warnings about moving files after running the command.
-These can be safely ignored.

 4. Select *Web Application* as the project type.